-4 Awesome Examples of Social Media Contests (+ Tips How to Run Your Own Contest)
+4 Awesome Examples of Social Media Contests (+ Tips on How to Run Your Own Contest)

 In 2014, Daily Mail wrote about a woman called Diana Coke from Brighton, UK.
 Diana became famous due to her love for competitions.
 By the time the article was written, Diana had won £250,000 worth of prizes and was entering 400 competitions per week.
 She actually gave up her job to fund her life through contests!